Exiv2/exiv2/msvc/README-MSVC.txt

 C) Debugging exiv2 library code
 -------------------------------

 You may wish to debug the exiv2 library code using one of the test utilities.
 Examples: exiv2.exe and exifprint.exe.
 You'll find this a little frustrating because the exiv2.sln file contains all the test programs.
 When you change the library code, DevStudio will relink all 20 test programs.
-To avoid this frustruation, unload the project files which you are no using.
+To avoid this frustration, unload the project files which you are no using.
 For example, if you are debugging exiv2.exe, you only require the following projects to be loaded:

 xmpsdk
 exiv2lib